-QEP Resources, Inc. Invests in the Future of Local Communities Through PLTW
+QEP Resources, Inc. Invests in Local Communities

 (July 28, 2015) QEP Resources, Inc. has invested to expand Project Lead The Way (PLTW) in school districts across its areas of operation.
 The leading independent crude oil and natural gas exploration and production company views the expansion of PLTW as a way to support the economic vitality of its local communities in Colorado, Louisiana, North Dakota, Oklahoma, Utah, and Wyoming.